harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-cpu-hog.md

 ## Introduction
 - VMware CPU hog fault consumes the CPU resources on Linux OS based VMware VM .
-- It helps to check the performance of the application running on the VMWare VMs.
+- It helps to check the performance of the application running on the VMware VMs.

 :::tip Fault execution flow chart
 ![VMware Cpu Hog](./static/images/vmware-cpu-hog.png)